 Why is this a problem?

-Most automotive electric rebuilders (those companies who take used starters and rebuild them for resale) have long lists of every vehicle and every OEM starter number.
-However, instead of offering a specific starter for a specific vehicle in every possible application, they make efforts to merge together as many part numbers as possible.
-This is how we can go to the local parts store and have the counter person pull out a stack of starters for our vehicle (all the same part number on the box) and notice clear differences between each one.
-Maybe it is the clocking of the starter solenoid, the length or diameter, or something else.
-Maybe it is the actual OEM part number on the unit itself that is different, along with the visual differences.
+Most automotive electric rebuilders (those companies that take used starters and rebuild them for resale) have long lists of every vehicle and every OEM starter number.
+However, instead of offering a specific starter for a particular vehicle in every possible application, they try to merge as many part numbers as possible.
+This is how we can go to the local parts store and have the counter person pull out a stack of starters for our vehicle (all the same part number on the box) and notice apparent differences between each one.
+It could be the clocking of the starter solenoid, the length or diameter, or something else.
+It could be the actual OEM part number on the unit itself that is different, along with the visual differences.
 By merging part numbers, the rebuilder can offer the part store a smaller number of products that cover a wider variety of original vehicle applications.
 They do not take into account aftermarket exhaust components or anything else.
 All they care about is that it bolts to the engine.

-For example, is the starter for a 1967 Ford Galaxie hardtop with an 390 FE the same as an identical 1967 Galaxie convertible?
-No, the original OEM installed starters are quite different.
+For example, is the starter for a 1967 Ford Galaxie hardtop with a 390 FE the same as an identical 1967 Galaxie convertible?
+No, the original OEM-installed starters are quite different.
 In fact, the 352, 360, 390, 427, and 428 Ford FE engines in varying applications (cars, trucks, vans) often had different starters.
-This is often true for any vehicle manufacturer on every engine group they offer.
-However, the rebuilder who just rebuilt one of these starters and put it in the box for the part store to sell as an exchange lumps them all together as one part number that fits all of the applications.
+This is frequently true for any vehicle manufacturer on every engine group they offer.
+However, the rebuilder who just rebuilt one of these starters and put it in the box for the part store to sell as an exchange lumps them together as one part number that fits all the applications.
 For example, the much larger, often called "coffee can" starter on the Ford convertibles will not clear any of our headers.

-Both of these are Ford FE starters, and are said to fit the same applications.
-The top starter is closer to common dimensions of the Ford FE starter.
-However,the lower one will not fit a variety of passenger cars.
+Both of the starters below are for the Ford FE engine and are said to fit the same applications.
+The top starter is closer to the common dimensions of the Ford FE starter.
+However, the lower one will not accommodate a variety of passenger cars.

 Or how about this short list of small block Ford starter styles?
 Three of these five are labeled as the same in most rebuilder catalogs.